PX4/PX4-Autopilot/nuttx/configs/pic32mx7mmb/README.txt

   Adding LCD and graphics support to the nsh configuration:
   --------------------------------------------------------

+    LCD support is already enabled in defconfig (nuttx/.config):

+      CONFIG_NX=y                          : Enable graphics suppport
+      CONFIG_PIC32MX_PMP=y                 : Enable parallel port support
+      CONFIG_LCD_MIO283QT2=y               : MIO283QT2 LCD support

+    But you will have to enable a specific graphics example application in order to see anything.

     appconfig (apps/.config):  Enable the application configurations that you want to use.
 Asexamples: